-Applications would typically connect to a cluster by opening connections on one of the nodes in order to run transactions.
+Applications would typically connect to a database cluster by opening connections on one of the nodes in order to run transactions.
 If the database node fails, the client would need to reconnect to another database node before it can continue to serve requests.

 There are different ways to provide connectivity to one or more database servers.
 One way is to use a database driver that supports connection pooling, e.g.